zanedevault/player-tracker/README.md

 This is the project that I'm using to learn OOP, MVC, Test Driven Development, phpDocumentor, Composer and probably some JavaScript and maybe even a little React.

+For the sake of full disclosure, this is the fourth time that I've started this repo from scratch.

 ## This WP plugin should:
 - Choose from a list of Players to track from the user in WP admin